 For crust aficionados, I think the “La Cloche” results are a little better than what I get inside closed cast-iron.
-We didn’t put these two methods in our first book, because we wanted to keep things as simple as possible.
+I didn’t put these two methods in our first book, because we wanted to keep things as simple as possible.
 But with results like these, they’re going into he second one (publication date is 10/13/09)!

 Sassafras claims that James Beard once said that the “La Cloche” product gave him bread that was “nothing short of phenomenal.”
 “Beard on Bread” was the first bread cookbook I ever used–my wife brought it to our marriage, and then taught me to use it (click here and scroll down to meet Laura).